Click image for full biography

 In 1997 -2012 I was employed by the United Services Union whereby I represented local government and Private Sector employees, I have had the pleasure of running a number of successful campaigns for women in local government.

-including: e-document management & corporate business systems, upgrading of IT infrastructure services & security systems, writing and implementing IT policies & strategies.
+Allyson Bradford is IT Project & Documentation Facilitator at Blacktown City Council.
+Allyson has been responsible and successfully achieved desired outcomes for a number of major IT projects including: e-document management & corporate business systems, upgrading of IT infrastructure services & security systems, writing and implementing IT policies & strategies.

 Some of Allyson’s many achievements include: Diploma of Management, Certificate IV in Frontline Management and conference organiser for the ALGWA NSW Branch conference when it was hosted by BCC